mgbilby/oga_src/README.md

 ## Citation

-The OGA corpus was described in this earlier article that corresponds to v0.1.0.
+The OGA corpus was described in this earlier article that corresponds to v0.1.0, which is the preferred publication for citation.

-> Giuseppe G. A. Celano, "Opera Graeca Adnotata: Building a 34M+ Token Multilayer Corpus for Ancient Greek", arXiv cs.CL, 2024-03-41, https://doi.org/10.48550/arXiv.2404.00739.
+> Celano, Giuseppe A. "Opera Graeca Adnotata: Building a 34M+ Token Multilayer Corpus for Ancient Greek". arXiv cs.CL.
+2024-03-14. https://doi.org/10.48550/arXiv.2404.00739.

+To cite this derivative repository specifically, and/or to access its archival version on Zenodo, see:
+> Bilby, Mark G. "oga_src: Opera Graeca Adnotata Made Friendly."
+Release 0.2.0.
+2025-04-11. https://doi.org/10.5281/zenodo.15199546